nvb-uy/Prominent/PACK_CHANGELOG.md

 ## Mods
 - Added AsteorBar
+- Added Stack Size Edit
 - Removed Overflowing Bars
 - Updated Prominent, Prominent Talents, Archon, Death Knights, You Shall Not Spawn

+## Credits
+- Eftann for making the new Frostmourne model and texture.
+- Mim1q for making the spell icons for Blood Death Knight.
+- Patchouli for making the textures and model for Crimson Guard armor.

 # Prominence II RPG: Hasturian Era
 **3.0.7 - Unholy Death Knights**